 - Rotary, Jaycees, and similar community-minded organizations

-- Prison work camps – if there is a prison near your area, contact authorities to see if prisoner work camps are available to, under strict supervision, assist in your restoration project.
+- Prison work camps – if there is a prison near your area, contact authorities to see if prisoner work camps are available to assist in your restoration project

-- Advertise – place a notice in your local paper about the cleanup project being planned.
-Ask for volunteers to help in the restoration, as well as the use of tools or the donation of funds to help in the project.
+- Advertise – place a notice in your local paper about the upcoming cleanup project.
+Ask for volunteers to help in the restoration, as well as the use of tools or the donation of funds to help in the project

-- Ask for Donations – some local businesses such as home improvement stores may be willing to donate materials (gloves, rakes, weed killer, etc.) to aid in your restoration.
-Pay a visit or write a letter explaining your project, then follow up with the owner or manager.
+- Ask for Donations – some local businesses may be willing to donate materials (gloves, rakes, weed killer, etc.) to aid in your restoration.
+Pay a visit or write a letter explaining your project, then follow up with the owner or manager